19UroojKhan/Invoice-Processor-by-Doc-AI/README.md

 <img width="995" alt="Screenshot 2024-03-31 at 4 20 15 PM" src="https://github.com/19UroojKhan/Invoice-Processor-by-Doc-AI/assets/67606435/12652e43-5f43-4f19-a2e8-50c6c96caeba">

 <img width="985" alt="Screenshot 2024-03-31 at 4 22 28 PM" src="https://github.com/19UroojKhan/Invoice-Processor-by-Doc-AI/assets/67606435/1f49a58a-4f29-44d7-9b9b-a6584c7b4563">

+# Conclusion
+In conclusion, the Invoice Processor offers a reliable and efficient solution for automating the extraction of billing details from receipts.
+By leveraging machine learning technology, it minimizes manual effort and enhances accuracy in handling invoice data.
+Moving forward, potential enhancements include expanding the range of supported receipt formats and integrating with accounting software for seamless data transfer.